electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 the [Electron Forge CLI documentation].
 :::

+You should also notice that your `package.json` now has a few more packages installed under your dev dependencies, and contains an added `config.forge` field with an array of `makers` configured. **Makers** are Forge plugins that create distributables from your source code.
+You should see multiple Makers in the default

 ## Creating a distributable

-To create a distributable, use Forge's Make script:
+To create a distributable, use Forge's `make` script:

 ```sh npm2yarn
 npm run make